shunk031/shunk031.github.io/content/home/10_experience.md

     date_start: '2019-06-01'
     date_end: '2019-07-01'
     description: |2-
-      I quantified and visualized doctors' interest from browsing history.
-Based on these analyses, I built a system for recommending articles for doctors from scratch.
+      - Worked on quantifying and visualizing doctors' interest from browsing history.
+      - Built a system for recommending articles for doctors based on the analysis from scratch

   - title: Deep Learning Advisor
     company: Piascore, Inc.